vcuspinera/Baby_names/README.md

 ## Databases

 The first step was to look for names.
-In our case, because we live in Mexico we were interested on names in Spanish; however, we also were open for a name from an English speaking country.
+In our case, because we live in Mexico we were interested on names in Spanish; however, we also were open for a name from an English-speaking country.

 ### Names in Spanish

-I was interested in looking for a database of names in Mexico 🇲🇽.
+I was interested in looking for a database of names in __Mexico__ 🇲🇽.
 I found that the _Registro Nacional de Población_ (National Population Registry) has this information, but it is not public available.

 However, I found that _Instituto Nacional de Estadística_ (Statistics National Institute) from __Spain__ 🇪🇸 has open data of the most popular 100 names in this country from 2002 to 2019, and also data of names with frequency equal to or greater than 20 people in 2019.

 ### Names in English

-For names from English speaking countries, I found two databases of popular baby names: one from the U.S.A. 🇺🇸 published by the [Social Security Agency](https://www.ssa.gov/oact/babynames/), and another from British Columbia, Canada 🇨🇦, shared by the [Government of B.C.](https://www2.gov.bc.ca/gov/content/life-events/statistics-reports/bc-s-most-popular-baby-names)
+For names from English speaking countries, I found two databases of popular baby names: one from __the U.S.__ 🇺🇸 published by the [Social Security Agency](https://www.ssa.gov/oact/babynames/), and another from British Columbia, __Canada__ 🇨🇦, shared by the [Government of B.C.](https://www2.gov.bc.ca/gov/content/life-events/statistics-reports/bc-s-most-popular-baby-names)

 ## Merge databases